The full form of EMG is Electromyography.

 One may also be prescribed an EMG test for Carpel Tunnel Syndrome, which essentially is a hand and arm condition which causes numbness and tingling sensations among other symptoms.
 Carpal tunnel syndrome is caused by a pinched nerve in the wrist.

-How it is EMG test done?
+How is EMG test done?

-An EMG test can be performed at a doctor’s office, hospital or a lab.
+An EMG test can be performed at a doctor’s office, hospital or lab.
 The EMG procedure usually lasts from about thirty to sixty minutes, depending on the number of muscles to be tested.

 During the procedure, a needle is inserted into the patient’s muscles through the skin.
 This is done to record the electrical activity in the muscles.